kratik-agrawal/kratik-agrawal/README.md

 👋 Hi, I’m @kratik-agrawal.
-I'm a second year student at UCLA majoring in Computer Science and minoring in Entrepreneuership.
+I'm a third year student at UCLA majoring in Computer Science.

 👀 I’m interested in
  - Product Engineering